jorgeUnas/Financial_Analysis/README.md

 ### **Project Overview**
 In this project I used real-life data from the New York Stock Exchange during the period of 2012-2016.
 This data, which is available in kaggle.com, contains information of the S&P 500 companies.
 Three kind of analysis were applied using spreadsheets:
 - The use of summary statistics like mean, median and standard deviation to compare the performance of the companies in terms of financial metrics.
-- The creation of a dashboard for the profit and lost statement of each company in every year.
+- The creation of a dashboard for the profit and lost statement (P&L statement) of each company in every year.
 - The implementation of an interactive forecasting model including 3 posible scenarios.

 #### **Summary Statistics**